JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 ```
 {initial-collapse-state="collapsed"}

-Then, compile the test binary with the `-e testlauncher.mainBackground` compiler flag.
+Then, compile the test binary with the `-e testlauncher.mainBackground` compiler option.

 ## What's next